Palmer, Michigan: Business

-Palmer is flanked by the Empire Mine, owned by Cleveland Cliffs Inc but idled since August 2016.
-Businesses include Vick's Little Store and The Cade Bar and Grill.
-Fran's gas station has closed.
-Trewhella's IGA grocery store closed years ago.
+Palmer was flanked by the Empire Mine, owned by Cleveland-Cliffs, but the mine's operations have stopped since August 2016.
+Fran's gas station, the only remaining gas station, closed around late 2018.
+Trewhella's IGA grocery store, founded in 1961, closed years ago.
 The radio station WRUP/98.3 changed its CDP of license from Munising to Palmer in 2009, as it targets listeners in Marquette.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Palmer has a humid continental climate, abbreviated "Dfb" on climate maps.